SBS Viceland: Sport

-From its formation in 2009, Viceland's predecessor SBS 2 featured all stages of the Tour de France with full broadcasting rights in conjunction with SBS One, as well as exclusive UEFA Champions League matches as of the 2009–10 season.
+From its formation in 2009, SBS Viceland's predecessor SBS 2 featured all stages of the Tour de France with full broadcasting rights in conjunction with SBS One, as well as exclusive UEFA Champions League matches as of the 2009–10 season.
 In 2010, SBS 2 aired repeat matches from the 2010 FIFA World Cup in South Africa with full broadcasting rights in conjunction with SBS One.
 In 2013, SBS 2 began broadcasting a weekly live A-League Friday-night match and A-League Finals matches.
 SBS 2 aired some matches from the 2014 FIFA World Cup, in conjunction with SBS.

+In 2013 and 2014, SBS 2 was the Freeview broadcaster of the ANZ Championship's live Sunday afternoon match.
+It gave netball fans across the nation the chance to keep viewing the sport on free to air TV after Network Ten dumped it stating it was "insignificant" for mainstream media and "not a premium sport", which led to no broadcast partner for the 2013 season until the very last minute which saw SBS struck a deal to broadcast the 2013 & 2014 seasons in conjunction with Fox Sports Australia.
+SBS also had the rights to the ANZ Championship finals & International test matches on its free-to-air television network between 2013–2014.